smartdevicelink/sdl_evolution/proposals/0156-high-level-interface-foundation.md

 - the use of RPCs and handle notifications, requests and responses
 - manually manage concurrent and sequential operations (e.g. image upload)

 The time for an app developer to learn SDL (non-productive time) is high and not accepted by some developers.
 The SDL iOS library already improves the current situation by abstracting painful implementations.
 However the management layer is still unfamiliar and causes a high learning curve.

 ## Proposed solution

-This proposal is about adding a new abstraction layer which utilizes the management layer and provides a high level interface familiar to the UIKit famework in iOS and Activity package in Android.
+This proposal is about adding a new abstraction layer which utilizes the management layer and provides a high level interface familiar to the UIKit framework in iOS and Activity package in Android.

 | High level interface |
 |----------------------|